 It does, however, offer some unique features.
 Most notably, businesses can accept payments to the prepaid account via what Netspend calls ProPay.
 ProPay can accept payments online or via a mobile phone attachment.
 You can also load cash onto the Netspend® Small Business Prepaid Mastercard® at more than 130,000 locations.

-In addition, fees are typically lower then other options.
+In addition, fees are typically lower than other options.
 The account, however, is limited to ten prepaid debit cards.
 As such,The Netspend® Small Business Prepaid Mastercard® is designed for very small businesses.

 Summary of the Netspend® Small Business Prepaid Mastercard®: